open-metadata/OpenMetadata/openmetadata-docs/content/connectors/database/snowflake/airflow.md

 - **warehouse**: Warehouse name.
 - **database**: The database of the data source is an optional parameter, if you would like to restrict the metadata reading to a single database.
 If left blank, OpenMetadata ingestion attempts to scan all the databases.
 - **privateKey**: Connection to Snowflake instance via Private Key.
-- `skipTempTables`: Optional configuration for ingestion of TRANSIENT and TEMPORARY tables, By default, it will skip the TRANSIENT and TEMPORARY tables.
+- **includeTempTables**: Optional configuration for ingestion of TRANSIENT and TEMPORARY tables, By default, it will skip the TRANSIENT and TEMPORARY tables.
 - **snowflakePrivatekeyPassphrase**: Snowflake Passphrase Key used with Private Key.
 - **Connection Options (Optional)**: Enter the details for any additional connection options that can be sent to Snowflake during the connection.
 These details must be added as Key-Value pairs.
 - **Connection Arguments (Optional)**: Enter the details for any additional connection arguments such as security or protocol configs that can be sent to Snowflake during the connection.
 These details must be added as Key-Value pairs.